iamshgulati/learn-java-se/Interview-QA-Set-1.md

 1. No-argument constructor
 2. Paramaterized constructor

-Defining a constructor with parameter types is known as parameterized constructor.
+Defining a constructor with one or more parameters is known as parameterized constructor.
-We can define any number of parameters.
+A constructor can have any number of parameters.

-If a class is having user defined constructor, then the compiler will not define the default constructor.
+If the programmer defines a user defined constructor for a class, then the compiler will not define the default constructor.

-In a class, either the default constructor or a user defined constructor should exist.
+In every class, either the default constructor or a user defined constructor must exist.

-The name of constructor is always same as the name of class in which it is declared so as to allow JVM to easily identify which class members are to be initialized when a constructor is executed.
+The name of a constructor is always declared the same as the name of the class in which it is declared.
+This is done to allow JVM to easily identify which class members to initialize when a constructor is executed.

-We must not specify a return value for a constructor because when a constructor is executed, it implicitly returns something to the new keyword.
-Developer must not explicitly specify a return type and value for a constructor, not even void.
+Programmer must not specify a return value for a constructor because when a constructor is executed, it returns something to the new keyword implicitly.
+Programmer must not specify a return type and value for any constructor explicitly, not even void.

 #### What is constructor overloading?

-In a class, defining multiple constructors with different parameter types is known as constructor overloaidng.
+Defining multiple constructors with different parameter types in a class is known as constructor overloaidng.

-The parameters should differ either in type of parameter or the length of parameters.
+The parameters should differ either in type or in length.

-When calling the constructor, JVM calls the corresponding constructor based on parameters at compile time.
+Based on the arguments passed to the constructor in a constructor call, the compiler identifies which constructor body to execute during compile time.

 With constructor overloading, we can create objects of class with different initilization.

 #### Can we override constructors?

-No, we cannot override constructors because every class has its own constructor and constructor of a superclass is not inherited by subclass during inheritance.
-Hence, we can only overload constructor within a class but can never override them.
+No, we cannot override constructors because every class has its own constructor and constructors of a class are not inherited by its subclass during inheritance.
+Hence, we can only overload constructors within a class but can never override them using inheritance.

-#### What is the difference betweeb this and super keyword?
+#### What is the difference between this and super keyword?

 This keyword in Java stores the address of the current object under operation.
-Using this keywork, we refer to the members of current object.
+Using this keywork, we can refer to the members of current object.

-Whenever we invoke a method on an object reference variable, such as d1.display();, the value of this keyword will be updated to the value stored by d1 reference variable.
+Whenever we invoke a method on an object reference variable, such as d1.display(), the value of this keyword will be updated to the value stored by d1 reference variable.
+Now, the value stored in this keyword will be used by JVM to complete the execution of the method call.

 In-fact, the compiler automatically adds this keyword to all non-local variable references as long as there is no conflict of scope in non-local variables and local variables.
-If there is a conflict of scope between non-local variables and local variables, it is upto the programmer to use this keyword to refer to the non-local variable wherever required.
+If there is a conflict of scope between non-local variables and local variables, preference is always given to the local variables.
+And it is upto the programmer to use this keyword to refer to non-local members where ever required.

-Whereas, with super keyword we can access the members of superclass from its subclass.
+Whereas, with super keyword we can refer to the members of a class from its subclass.

 #### What is constructor chaining?

-Constructor chaining is a phenomenon which happens during inheritence, where a subclass constructor makes a call to its superclass constructor, which further makes a call to its respective superclass constructor until finally when the Object class constructor is called.
+Constructor chaining is a phenomenon which happens during inheritence, when a class constructor makes a call to its superclass constructor, which further makes a call to its respective superclass constructor until finally when the Object class constructor is called.

 Constructor chaining can be done either implictily by the compiler or expilictly by the programmer.

-Whenever user-defined parameterized constructors are present in the chain, explicit constructor chaining must be done because while implicit constructor chaining the compiler will only call non-parameterized constructor.
+Whenever user-defined parameterized constructors are present in a chain of constructors, explicit constructor chaining must be done because while implicit constructor chaining the compiler will only call non-parameterized constructors of superclasses.
 It will never call parameterized constructors.
+So, if there is a class with only parameterized constructor, compiler will fail to initialize its data members and the program will terminate.

 #### What is the usage of this() and super() statements?

 this() statement in Java is used to call the no-argument or parameterized constructors of the class in operation.
-Whereas super() statement is used to call the no-argument or parameterized constructors of superclass from its subclass.
+Whereas super() statement is used to call the no-argument or parameterized constructors of a class from its subclass.

-super() or this() can be used only in constructor body and whenever used, it should be the first statement of the constructor body.
+Both super() and this() statements can only be used in a constructor body.
+Whenever used, they should be the first statement of the constructor body.
-One costructor body can only have either super() statement or this() statement.
-Also, there can be only one super() statement in one constructor body.
-Using multiple super() statements is not allowed in Java.
+One constructor body can only have either one super() statement or one this() statement.
+Both super() statement and this() statement cannot be used together in one constructor body.
+Also, using multiple super() statements or multiple this() statements is not allowed in Java.

-The subclass constructor can either make a implicit call or an explicit call to the superclass constructor.
+A class constructor can either make a implicit call or an explicit call to its superclass constructor.
-Implicit call is made by compiler whereas explicit call is made by programmer.
+Implicit call is made implicitly by the compiler whereas explicit call is made explicitly by the programmer.

-Implicit calls happens only when the superclass has a no-argument constructor.
+Implicit call is possible only when the superclass has a no-argument constructor.

 #### What is inheritance and what are its types?

 A class inheriting members of another class is known as inheritace.
-One class can inherit members of another class using extends keyword.
+One class can inherit the members of another class using extends keyword.
 The class from which members are inherited is called superclass.
-The class to which members are inherited is called subclass.
+And the class to which members are inherited is called subclass.

 Only non-static members are inherited from superclass to subclass.
-If superclass has static or private members, then such members will not be inherited to the subclass.
+If a class has static or private members, then such members will not be inherited to its subclass.
-Also, the constructor of superclass will not be inherited by the subclass.
+Also, the constructor of a class will not be inherited by its subclass.

 With inheritance, we can achieve: